 If a Windows path name includes spaces, use double quotes around the name.
-For example, define JVM_BASE as "c:/Program Files/Java/jre6"
+For example, define JVM BASE as "c:/Program Files/Java/jre6"

-■ Search environment.conf for all configuration variables that have names containing the text PORT.
-These variables specify port numbers that must be available on the server machine on which the component runs.
+■ Search environment-defaults.conf for all configuration macros that have names containing the text PORT.
+These macros specify port numbers that must be available on the server machine on which the component runs.
 The following is an extract from this file.

-Because THIS_LEG is set to 1, the variable LIBERATOR1_HTTPPORT is set to 18080, and the variable LIBERATOR1 HTTPSPORT is set to 18081.
+Because THIS\LEG is set to 1, the macro LIBERATOR1\HTTPPORT is set to 18080, and the macro LIBERATOR1\HTTPSPORT is set to 18081.

-If ports 18080 and 18081 are not available on the server machine on which the Liberator runs, edit the values to port numbers that are available on that server, such as $THIS_LEG$ 8090 and $THIS_LEG$ 8091.
+If ports 18080 and 18081 are not available on the server machine on which the Liberator runs, define these macros in environment.conf to values for port numbers that are available on that server, such as \${THIS LEG}8090 and \${THIS LEG}8091.

-You can also review the other configuration variables defined in this file, but the value of these variables do not normally need to be changed.
+■ You can also review the other configuration macros defined in this file, but the values of these macros do not normally need to be changed.